4Subsea/drio-python/docs/user_guide/browse_search.rst

 .. note::

     The arguments in client.search are hierarchical and starts from the left.
-If one argument is set to None, all processing arguments will be treated as none.
+If one argument is set to None, all proceeding arguments will be treated as none.
 For example, client.search('foo.bar', None, 'sensor_vendor') will return the same result as client.search('foo.bar')